phpinternalsbook/PHP-Internals-Book/_sources/php7/internal_types.rst.txt

 Internal types
 ==============

 In this chapter we will detail the special types used internally by PHP.
-Some of those types are directly bound to userland PHP, like the "zval" data structure.
-Other structures/types, like the "zend_string" one, is not really visible from userland point of view, but is a detail to know if you plan to program PHP from inside.
+We start with the ``zval`` structure, which represents an arbitrary PHP value, and then discuss other types that can be stored inside a ``zval`` in more detail.

 Contents: